avinashjaiswal1598/Risc-V-mini/README.md

-# 3rd call will be on 22nd FEB
+# 3rd call held on 22nd FEB
 # Task
 - Analyse how to use iverilog and gtkwave
 - Perform the lab